This document describes Open Shortest Path First (OSPF) areas and virtual links.

 Stub areas are shielded from external routes but receive information about networks that belong to other areas of the same OSPF domain.
 You can define totally stubby areas.
 Routers in totally stubby areas keep their LSDB-only information about routing within their area, plus the default route.

 Not-so-stubby areas (NSSAs) are an extension of OSPF stub areas.
-Like stub areas, they prevent the flooding of AS-external link-state advertisements (LSAs) into NSSAs, relying instead on default routing to external destinations.
+Like stub areas, they prevent the flooding of AS-external link-state advertisements (LSAs) into NSSAs and instead rely on default routing to external destinations.
 As a result, NSSAs (like stub areas) must be placed at the edge of an OSPF routing domain.
-NSSAs are more flexible than stub areas in that an NSSA can import external routes into the OSPF routing domain, thereby providing transit service to small routing domains that are not part of the OSPF routing domain.
+NSSAs are more flexible than stub areas in that an NSSA can import external routes into the OSPF routing domain and thereby provide transit service to small routing domains that are not part of the OSPF routing domain.

 Use the area xx stub command in every router in the area to define an area as a stub area.
-In the topology shown below, routers in area 7 do not need to know about all the external destinations.
+In the topology shown, routers in area 7 do not need to know about all the external destinations.
 The routers in area 7 must send a packet to the ABR to reach the ASBR, no matter what the external destination.
 Area 7 can be defined as a stub area.
-To define area 7 as a stub area, configure the area 7 stub command in all routers in that area.
+In order to define area 7 as a stub area, configure the area 7 stub command in all routers in that area.

-Use the OSPF router configuration area xx stub no-summary command to define a totally stub area.
+Use the OSPF router configuration area xx stub no-summary command in order to define a totally stub area.
 In the previous network diagram, routers in area 7 do not need to know about all external destinations or any summary LSA from the backbone for other areas.
 The routers in area 7 must send packets to the ABR to reach any destination outside the area 7.
 Area 7 can be defined as a totally stub area.
-To define area 7 as a totally stub area, configure the area 7 stub no summary command on the ABR.
+In order to define area 7 as a totally stub area, configure the area 7 stub no summary command on the ABR.

-Use the OSPF router configuration area xx nssa command to define an NSSA.
-For example, in the topology below, we configured Area 2 as an NSSA by entering the area 2 nssa command on all routers in the area.
+Use the OSPF router configuration area xx nssa command in order to define an NSSA.
+For example, in this topology, Area 2 was configured as an NSSA by entering the area 2 nssa command on all routers in the area.
 This protects Area 2's internal routers from all the AS-external LSAs imported by the OSPF ASBR, but still allows for the attachment of the non-OSPF router.
 External routing information is imported into an NSSA in Type-7 LSAs.
 Type-7 LSAs are similar to Type-5 AS-external LSAs, except that they can only be flooded into the NSSA.
 In order to further propagate the NSSA external information, the Type-7 LSA must be translated to a Type-5 AS-external-LSA by the NSSA ABR.
 NSSA is supported in Cisco IOS 11.2 and later.

-Use the OSPF router configuration command area xx nssa no-summary command to define an NSSA totally stub area.
-In the previous network diagram, we configured area 2 as NSSA totally stub by entering the area 2 nssa no-summary command on the NSSA ABR.
+Use the OSPF router configuration command area xx nssa no-summary command in order to define an NSSA totally stub area.
+In the previous network diagram, area 2 was configured as NSSA totally stub by entering the area 2 nssa no-summary command on the NSSA ABR.
 This keeps any Type 5 AS-external or Type 3 summary routes from leaking in area 2.

 This table shows the differences between the types of areas defined in this document: